Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 ## Categorizing tools

-### handing off to the subconcious
+### handing off to the subconscious

 I'm struggling with the categorization of these different topics.
-To give my subconcious a shot at handlng this I will provide a rough sketch of the categories I think are useful for managing ones life.
+To give my subconscious a shot at handling this I will provide a rough sketch of the categories I think are useful for managing ones life.

-- the macro: what to do with our time / purpose / lifes goal
+- the macro: what to do with our time / purpose / life's goal
   - Some tools for reasoning fall into this category.
   - Probably the five whys,
-  - mindmapping
+  - mind mapping
   - exploration tools,
   - brainstorming
   - thinking hats, etc.
   - manifestations
-- the meso: (chatGPT came up with that) the systems we put in place to achieve our goals
+- the meso: (ChatGPT came up with that) the systems we put in place to achieve our goals
   - who we are, our identity
   - our environment
   - the people we surround ourselves with
   - our beliefs
   - peak: anything is possible
-  - parrish: camera team
+  - Parrish: camera team
-  - lifes CEOs
+  - Life's CEOs
 - the micro: the actions we take in our day to day life
   - time blocking
   - planning